How the Federal Reserve Affects Mortgage Rates — and What It Means for Homebuyers in 2026

 One of the most critical discussions during each Federal Open Market Committee (FOMC) meeting is whether to raise, lower or hold interest rates.
 A rate increase often signals confidence in the economy — typically when unemployment is steady and growth is strong — and is used to cool inflation if prices are climbing too quickly.

 On the other hand, lowering rates is a tool to stimulate the economy, making borrowing cheaper when growth is slowing or inflation is easing.
+With inflation not falling as fast as the Federal Reserve would like and growth showing signs of cooling, many experts expect the Fed to pause rate cuts at the January Fed meeting.

 For most folks, Fed meetings might not seem to carry much weight.
-But the outcomes of these meetings — especially when it comes to interest rates — affect all consumers, especially those on the hunt to buy a home.
+But the outcomes of these meetings — especially when it comes to interest rates — affect all people, especially those on the hunt to buy a home.

-How Federal Reserve policy affects mortgage rates
+How the Federal Reserve affects mortgage rates

 The Fed doesn't set mortgage rates or other consumer lending rates directly.
 However, when the central bank changes its benchmark interest rate, lenders and financial institutions often adjust their own rates in response.

+For example, if the Fed raises interest rates, you might see a boost in your high-yield savings account's annual percentage yield (APY), meaning you'll earn more money on your savings.
 But it also means that if you need to take out a loan — such as a mortgage or auto loan — your interest rate could be higher than someone who borrowed earlier.

 A drop in interest rates typically signals that the Fed wants to encourage consumer spending.
 The less you pay in interest, the more likely you are to borrow and spend.
+Lower interest rates indicate to potential buyers that, with strong credit, you could secure a better mortgage rate than someone who purchased a home when rates were higher.

 Mortgage rate trends in 2025: What homebuyers should know

-As of September, the average rate for a 30-year fixed-rate mortgage was 6.19%, and 5.44% for a 15-year fixed-rate mortgage, according to Freddie Mac.
+As of January, the average rate for a 30-year fixed-rate mortgage was 6.06%, and 5.38% for a 15-year fixed-rate mortgage, according to Freddie Mac.

 Home prices peaked at $442,600 in the fourth quarter of 2022 — the highest level on record — and have fluctuated since then.